lrfinotti/cybr201_book/03-Number_Theory.md

 We then see that we only need to check divisibility by *primes*!

-But wait, we don't know which numbers are prime.
+But wait, we don't know which numbers are prime yet.
 (That's exactly what we are trying to do here.)

 +++

-The [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) offers a solution to this natural idea!
+The [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) offers a solution that uses this natural idea!
 It is a bit more memory intensive, since we have store (more or less) all numbers up to the one we want to test in memory.
 But, at the end, it does not only check if the number itself is prime: it gives us *all* primes *up to* that number!

 Let's see how it works.